syntaxsurge/escrowzy-hedera/README.md

 traditional P2P trading and token swapping into an engaging, trust-minimized experience.
 We've created a revolutionary **Battle-to-Trade** mechanism where traders compete for 25% fee discounts, earning Combat Power through achievement NFTs.
-Built on Hedera Hashgraph with deep integration, we're redefining how users interact with DeFi.
+Built on Hedera's EVM-compatible blockchain, we're redefining how users interact with DeFi through gamification.

 ### 🎯 The Innovation That Changes Everything